-9. Instructions for writing CIPAC methods
+9 Instructions for writing CIPAC methods

-CIPAC methods are intended to be used by many people whose native language is not English.
-Writers of methods should keep this in mind and should use straightforward wording and give clear and concise, but sufficiently detailed and unambiguous description of the procedures to be carried out
+CIPAC methods are written in English, which is often not the native language of the people for whom they are intended.
+Writers of methods should keep this in mind and should use straightforward wording and give clear and concise, but sufficiently detailed and unambiguous description of the procedures to be carried out.

-9.1.
-General instruction
+9.1 General instruction